RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Delete custom collection**

 This permanently deletes a custom collection, including its configuration file on the file system.
-A list of available collections is shown, and a confirmation dialog is displayed before committing the actual deletion.
+A list of available collections is shown, and a confirmation dialog is displayed before performing the actual deletion.
 Only one collection at a time can be deleted.

 **Sort favorites on top for custom collections**